Content

 Eating a balanced diet full of a range of nutrients is one of the most crucial steps in managing your weight.

-Aim to include more whole foods in your meals, like fruits, vegetables, whole grains, lean protein and healthy fats.
+Aim to include more whole foods in your meals, like fruits, vegetables, whole grains, lean protein, and healthy fats.

 Regular physical activity is another key part of weight management and overall well-being.

+The CDC recommends at least 150 minutes of moderate exercise each week, including two days of strength training.
 This can be broken down to 30 minutes of exercise five days a week, like a brisk walk with a weight-lifting session.

 Another critical component of reaching a healthy weight for men?
 Getting enough quality sleep.

-A lack of sleep, an irregular sleep schedule, sleep disorders or poor sleep quality can all disrupt your mental and physical health — including increasing weight gain.
+A lack of sleep, an irregular sleep schedule, sleep disorders, or poor sleep quality can all disrupt your mental and physical health — including increasing weight gain.

-Aim for seven to nine hours a night by going to bed and waking up at regular times, keeping your bedroom dark and quiet and limiting screen time before hitting the sack.
+Aim for seven to nine hours a night by going to bed and waking up at regular times, keeping your bedroom dark and quiet, and limiting screen time before hitting the sack.

 Weight loss medication might be prescribed to guys who want help reaching their weight loss goals or managing their weight.
 But they’re not miracles — you’ll still need to combine weight loss drugs with lifestyle changes, like healthy meals and more exercise.